-In this work, the PSG measurements (12 channels) are used to design an arousal detector model.
-The electrocardiogram (ECG) signal which is not necessary for sleep scoring is excluded from our analysis.
-First, an antialiasing finite impulse response (FIR) filter is applied to all channels.
-Then, the channels are down-sampled to 50 Hz and are normalized by removing the mean and the rootmean-square (RMS) of signals in a moving 18-minute window, using fast Fourier transform (FFT) convolution.
+In this work, the PSG measurements (12 channels), excluding electrocardiogram signal (ECG), are used to design an arousal detector model.
+First, an anti-aliasing finite impulse response (FIR) filter is applied to all channels.
+Then, the channels are down-sampled to 50 Hz and are normalized by removing the mean and the root-mean-square (RMS) of signals in a moving 18-minute window, using fast Fourier transform (FFT) convolution.
 According to the AASM guidelines, the baseline breathing is established in 2 minutes.
 Normalizing over 18-minute interval ensures 90% overlap between the two ends of the baseline window.
 Our proposed normalization process is not applied to the oxygen saturation (SaO2) measurement that is only scaled to be limited in (-0.5, 0.5) to avoid saturating the neural network with large values.